andriyadi/Win10IoT-AzureIotHub-SmartLamp/README.md

 I use this project for a demo during my talk about Windows 10 for Makers in [**Microsoft TechDays 2015 Indonesia**](http://aka.ms/techdaysid) event.

 **Update:**
 I also use this project to do a demo in [**Bandung IoT Developer Day**](http://edu.dycode.co.id/bdg-iotdevday/) on Nov 14, 2015, for my talk about "Raspberry Pi 2 + Windows 10 IoT Core + Node.js".
 Of course, I added some new features.
+Here is my slide for the talk: [http://www.slideshare.net/andri_yadi/raspberry-pi-2-windows-10-iot-core-nodejs](http://www.slideshare.net/andri_yadi/raspberry-pi-2-windows-10-iot-core-nodejs)

 New features:
 * Detect motion using PIR sensor